sgkang/simpegEMIP/README.rst

 The vision is to understand induced polarization effects in various EM data, but particular focus is in time-domain inductive source EM data such as airborne EM.

-* modular with respect to the spacial discretization, optimization routine, and geophysical problem
-* built with the inverse problem in mind
-* provides a framework for geophysical and hydrogeologic problems
-* supports 1D, 2D and 3D problems
-* designed for large-scale inversions

 Citing SimPEG-EMIP
 ------------------